You should never use the word “unique” in PR.

 The typical use case is to describe something as unique when it actually isn’t.
-Some say that the first iPhone was a unique product, but I know for a fact that it wasn’t.
-A good rule of thumb: If you can produce multiple copies of something in a factory, then it’s not unique.
+You might state that the first generation iPhone was a unique product, but it actually wasn’t.
+A reasonable rule of thumb: If you can produce multiple copies of something in a factory, then it’s not unique.

-And even if they had only produced one iPhone ever, it wasn’t exactly the first or last smartphone in circulation.
+And even if they had only produced one iPhone ever, it wasn’t exactly the first or last smartphone to ever be produced.

 “But the product had unique features!”

-So a mass-produced product is unique because it has “unique” features?
-We’re already on a slippery slope of deflating what that even means.
+A mass-produced product is unique because it has “unique” features, you say?
+We’re already on a slippery slope of deflating what such a diffuse statement even means.